olanomaria/Assignment-06_Olano/README.md

 3. Library Management System:
 Implements a Library Management System in Python with classes for library items (books, DVDs, journals) and a catalog to manage them.
 Users can perform operations like adding, searching, borrowing, and returning items from the library catalog.

+How to run the programs:
+Run the program
+Follow the screen instructions;